woernfl/cheatsheets/docs/http-codes.md

 `GET`

-!!! note ""
-    The resource has been fetched and is transmitted in the message body.
+> The resource has been fetched and is transmitted in the message body.

 `HEAD`

-!!! note ""
-    The entity headers are in the message body.
+> The entity headers are in the message body.

 `PUT or POST`